Wales duo Williams and Baldwin miss France trip

 |Coverage: Live on S4C, BBC Radio Wales, BBC Radio Cymru, the BBC Sport website & app; live text commentary on BBC Sport website & app.

-Wales duo Liam Williams and Scott Baldwin have been ruled out of the final Six Nations trip to face France in Paris on Saturday.
+Liam Williams and Scott Baldwin have been ruled out of Wales' final Six Nations game against France in Paris on Saturday.

 Full-back Williams suffered a shoulder injury in the 29-17 win against Italy, while hooker Baldwin picked up a pectoral problem.